 - In August 2012, we entered into a contract for \$2,731,823 with the Department of Defense to develop our disruptive approach to treating infectious disease across viral and bacterial infections as a Medical Counter Measure (MCM). - In September 2013, we amended our contract with the Department of Defense to increase the total value of the contract to \$7,129,614 to expand our development of MCMs. - In June 2015, the National Institute of Allergy and Infectious Disease, an Institute of the National Institutes of Health, awarded an additional \$1,540,897 to continue our development of small molecule therapeutics to treat JC virus infection in the brain. - In March 2017, the National Institute of Allergy and Infectious Disease, an Institute of the National Institutes of Health, awarded an additional \$2,000,000 to continue our development of small molecule therapeutics to treat JC virus infection in the brain. - In March 2017, the Michael J. Fox Foundation awarded us \$433,729 to screen our novel c-Abl protein kinase inhibitors in a mouse model of Parkinson's Disease. - In June 2017, we believe we came to an understanding with the FDA on the requirements for approval for IkT-001Pro, a prodrug of Imatinib, for the treatment of stable-phase patients with CML using a product with a potential for significant reduction of side effects under the FDA 505(b)(2) regulations. - In September 2017, the National Institute of Neurological Disease and Stroke, an Institute of the National Institutes of Health, awarded us \$3,108,583 to advance our novel c-Abl inhibitors as disease modifying therapies for Parkinson's Disease and related disorders. - In May and September 2017, certain members of our board of directors invested an aggregate of \$150,000 in convertible debt instruments to further advance the Parkinson's Disease programs. - In March 2018, we opened our pre-IND discussion with the FDA for the application of our novel c-Abl inhibitor IKT-148009 for the treatment of Parkinson's Disease. - In May 2018, outstanding convertible debt in the aggregate amount of \$339,729 was converted into 81,081 shares of our common stock at \$4.19/share. - In May 2018, warrants were exercised for the purchase of 77,108 shares of our common stock, resulting in aggregate proceeds of \$60,144.
-In a simultaneous transaction, 33,378 shares of our common stock by an investor were purchased at \$4.19/share. - In May 2018, 71,599 shares of our common stock were purchased by an investor at \$4.19/share. - In July 2018, 9,545 shares of our common stock were purchased by an investor at \$4.19/share.
+In a simultaneous transaction, 33,378 shares of our common stock by an investor were purchased at \$4.19/share. - In June, July and August 2018, 234,364 shares of our common stock were purchased by an investor at \$4.19/share. - In September 2018, the National Cancer Institute, an Institute of the National Institutes of Health, awarded us \$2,002,000 to advance IkT-001Pro into the clinic as a novel therapy to treat stable-phase CMI. - In September 2018, the FDA designated IkT-001Pro as an Orphan Drug for treatment of stable-phase CML.

 We do not have any products approved for sale and have not generated any product revenue since our inception.
 Historically, we funded our operations primarily with revenue from State of Georgia and Federal Contracts and Grants from NIH and DoD and loans from the State of Georgia through the Georgia Research Alliance.
 Since 2017, we augmented grant and contract revenue with equity sales of common stock to members of our board of directors and others.
-From inception through March 31, 2018, we have raised aggregate cash proceeds of approximately \$15,466,000 from private, state and federal contracts and grants.
+From inception through September 30, 2018, we have raised aggregate cash proceeds of approximately \$18.7 million from private, state and federal contracts and grants.